jimkang/knowledge/graphql.md

 If a user has 300 repos and you can get 100 in a page, that's 3 requests for the repos.
 Then, for each repo (300 times), you need to do 1+ request to get all the commits.

 Unless!
 You can do some massive `OR` query that gets commit history for commits that match one of 300 different branch refs.

+Looks like you cannot do `OR` in query arguments, but you can do multiple queries in a single request.
+So, after you save all of the repository names, you can build a query like this that has all of the repository names in it:

+    {
+      viewer {
+        a1: repository(name: "godtributes") {
+          ...commitFields
+        }
+        a2: repository(name: "off-brand-vine") {
+          ...commitFields
+        }
+      }
+    }

+    fragment commitFields on Repository {
+      defaultBranchRef {
+        id
+        repository {
+          name
+        }
+        target {
+          ... on Commit {
+            id
+            history(first: 100) {
+              pageInfo {
+                hasNextPage
+                endCursor
+              }
+              edges {
+                node {
+                  message
+                  committedDate
+                }
+              }
+            }
+          }
+        }
+      }
+    }